 "How come you're not dead yet?" she asked.
 He looked at her again, misery in his eyes.

 "I keep the others alive.
 With the food and water, I mean.
-I can't heal… if I'd been a priest I'm sure they would have killed me already.
+I can't heal… if I'd been a priest or a druid or something, I'm sure they would have killed me already.
 Like I said, there's no food here.
 And even if there was, I'm not sure we would either want or be able to eat what the demons eat.
 Once they found out I was keeping the others fed and watered, they stopped molesting me."
 He looked away again.
 "Well, not entirely, but they stopped short of causing lasting harm to me.
 I… supposed I'm not really doing you guys a huge favour in keeping you alive."
 He sighed.
 "It's just more time for them to torment you after all, but damnit, I can't stand to see people die like that.
 And really, with the exception of the night-elf, no one's ever turned down the water or the food unless they were about to die."
 He glanced sadly at the troll.

 "The night-elf?" she asked, trying to prevent silence.
 She didn't think she could tolerate the silence right now.